MSc/PgDip/PgCert Advanced Mechanical Engineering (Online Learning)

 Academic requirements / experience

-Normally a first-class or second-class honours degree (or international equivalent) in physical sciences or an equivalent professional qualification.
+Normally a first-class or second-class honours degree (or international equivalent) in engineering or physical sciences, or an equivalent professional qualification.

 Lower degree classifications might be considered if there is strength elsewhere (for example, relevant work experience, excellent final project/dissertation, very strong academic letter of reference, very strong application statement linking with career goals).